Limi3/CTF-Reports/writeups/cookie_monster.md

 ![Screenshot 2025-05-05 134254](https://github.com/user-attachments/assets/14a2b2b8-7942-4d8a-8afc-d61b88c317aa)
 I copied it and decoded it using base64decode.org.
 That’s when the real content revealed itself—and with it, the flag.

 That’s it for this challenge.
-See you in the next CTF!
+Cya on the next ctf!